Perry Keyes

 Perry Keyes (born 1966) is an Australian singer-songwriter.

 Keyes is based in Waterloo, Sydney and grew up in nearby Redfern.
 Former singer-songwriter with Sydney band the Stolen Holdens, Keyes' output is best described as heartland rock in that the lyrics detail the minutiae of the seamier side of existence in and around the working class Sydney suburbs.
 Keyes has been acclaimed as "Redfern's answer to Bruce Springsteen".

 Keyes is a supporter of his hometown rugby league club the South Sydney Rabbitohs.

 Career

-His debut album Meter was released in 2005.
+Keyes' debut album Meter - a double - was released in 2005.
+Second LP The Last Ghost Train Home was named Radio National album of the year and was a finalist for the 2007 Australian Music Prize; it featured cover artwork by Jon Langford.

-His second album The Last Ghost Train Home was named Radio National album of the year and was a finalist for the 2007 Australian Music Prize.
+Keyes' 2010 album Johnny Ray's Downtown was nominated for an ARIA Award at the ARIA Music Awards of 2010.

-In the 2010s, Keyes released Johnny Ray's Downtown which was nominated for an ARIA Award at the ARIA Music Awards of 2010.
+Sunnyholt (2015) and Jim Salmon's Lament (2018) were both well-reviewed.

-Sunnyholt was released in 2015.
-Jim Salmon's Lament was released 5 October 2018.
+Keyes' sixth album Black & White Town was released in November 2023.